 In 2012, a group of California Latino water experts and community organizers began meeting to create what has become known as WELL, Water Education for Latino Leaders.

-Now in our sixth year, the group has much to show for itself:
+Now in our seventh year, the group has much to show for itself:

 - Six statewide conferences with over 150 attendees at each event

-- Four regional workshops in four different counties throughout CA
+- Four regional workshops in four different counties throughout California

-- Two legislative briefings in partnership with Speaker Anthony Rendon in Sacramento
+- Two legislative briefings in partnership with Assembly Speaker Anthony Rendon in Sacramento

 - Convened a panel at the Water Pavilion, an affiliated event of the 2018 Global Climate Summit in San Francisco, CA

-Latinos are woefully underrepresented in California’s water policy making circles, WELL’s goal is to be inclusive and create a “bench” of Latino elected officials who are ready to take the helm and lead California towards a sustainable water future.
-As such, our programs do not require that participants be Latino themselves.
+Latinos are woefully underrepresented in California’s water policy making circles.
+WELL’s goal is to be inclusive and create a “bench” of Latino elected officials who are ready to take the helm and lead California towards a sustainable water future.
+Therefore, our programs do not require that participants be Latino themselves.
 We believe that if you represent a Latino community, you are a Latino leader.

-Additionally, our programs are targeted to local elected officials because they already have significant water policy responsibilities and because 41 percent of the state legislature is comprised of former local officials, meaning that many of the leaders we train today will be legislators tomorrow.
+Our programs target local elected officials because they have significant water policy responsibilities; additionally, 41 percent of the state legislature is comprised of former local officials, meaning that many of the leaders we train today will be legislators tomorrow.

 We have significant challenges on the horizon, such as ensuring the Human Right to Water and managing our limited water resources in the era of climate change.
 However, we believe that California can rise to the occasion through education, engagement, and action.
 We are committed to developing the skillsets of local elected leaders because they will be our stewards in the near future.
 It is important to prepare them now.